gpuweb/WSL/Spec/source/index.rst

 #.
 Resources.
 These must be either the opaque texture types, opaque sampler types, or slices.
 Slices must
    only hold scalars, vectors, matrices, or structs containing any of these types.
 Nested structs are allowed.
 The packing rules for data inside slices are described below.
+All resources must be in the ``device`` or ``constant`` memory space.

 # Stage-in/out variables.
 These are variables of scalar, vector, or matrix type.